ml-logic-seminar/ml_logic_website/alphamaplesat.md

 ---
-description: "An MCTS-based cube-and-conquer SAT solver with deductive feedback that outperforms March on hard Kochen–Specker instances"
+description: "An MCTS-based cube-and-conquer SAT solver with deductive feedback that outperforms March on hard combinatorial instances"
 ---

 # AlphaMapleSAT